jeromesegura/fiddleitm/README.md

 This is an addon for [**mitmproxy**](https://github.com/mitmproxy/mitmproxy) based on [EKFiddle](https://github.com/malwareinfosec/EKFiddle/) (Fiddler extension)

-It is used to inspect web traffic (flows) captured by mitmproxy and look for malicious indicators from on a list of rules.
+It is used to inspect web traffic (flows) captured by mitmproxy and looks for malicious indicators from on a list of rules.

 **Usage:**

-To launch the command line interface:
+To launch the mitmproxy interactive proxy:

-`mitmproxy --scripts fiddleitm.py`
+`mitmproxy -s fiddleitm.py`

 To launch the web interface:

-`mitmweb --scripts fiddleitm.py`
+`mitmweb --s fiddleitm.py`

+To launch the command-line version of mitmproxy (useful for capturing a lot of traffic):

+`mitmdump --s fiddleitm.py`

+Options:

+* log events for rules that match flows (writes to *rules.log*) ``--set logevents=true``

 # Features